Mass-agrofarm/FrontEnd/README.md

 ## Deployment

-To deploy this project I have used netlify as the host provider, have [netlify cli](https://developers.netlify.com/cli/) Installed on your machine.
+To deploy this project I have used netlify as the host provider for demo previews, have [netlify cli](https://developers.netlify.com/cli/) Installed on your machine.
 More on [netlify cli here](https://cli.netlify.com/).

 Now that we have these covered run: